COVID-19 isolation, quarantine or lockdown: what they mean for your family

 - a break from work so you and your child can make lunch or a snack together.

 If you can, plan some regular, one-on-one time with each of your children.
-Children have different personalities, and some children might seem to need less time than others – but they’ll all benefit from special time with you during lockdown.
+Children have different personalities, and some children might seem to need less time than others – but they’ll all benefit from special time with you during isolation, quarantine or lockdown.

-Your family might have to do some things differently during lockdown, but there are still many things you can do together.
+Your family might have to do some things differently during isolation, quarantine or lockdown, but there are still many things you can do together.
 Here are some fun ways you can spend time together and build your relationships:

 - Go for a walk or bike ride together if public health orders allow, and you can keep a responsible distance from other people.

 - Encourage your child to draw a picture for someone, then take a photo and send it to family or friends.